Language and Area Studies: German/Europe (BA)

 - 51 credit hours with grades of C or better.

-- Proficiency in the appropriate foreign language demonstrated by achieving a B (3.00) average or better for all coursework in the foreign language taken in the Department of World Languages and Cultures.
+- Proficiency in German demonstrated by achieving a B (3.00) average or better for all coursework in the foreign language taken in the Department of World Languages and Cultures.

 Foundation (9 credit hours)